 Board members and staff of the District shall strive to cooperate to the fullest extent with other agencies in the community, including governmental, public, private and voluntary organizations.
-This cooperation, however, shall not be initiated or endured to the detriment or curtailment of the functions or operations of the District or to the detriment or curtailment of prior commitments with individuals or groups.
+This cooperation, however, shall not be initiated or endured to the detriment or curtailment of the functions or operations of the District or to the detriment or curtailment of groups.